-When you are planning on sending a direct mail piece out to your target audience, make sure you include measurement components into your marketing strategy.
+When you are planning on sending a direct mail pieces out to your target audience, make sure you include measurement components into your marketing strategy to track direct mail pieces.
 That way, you can see which marketing methods are the most effective!

 Use Google Analytics to Benchmark Direct Traffic